KhronosGroup/Vulkan-ValidationLayers/README.md

 Kinda tough, this.  d HEY!
-This is silly now.
-Kinda tough, this.  d HEY!
-This is silly now.
-Kinda tough, this.  d HEY!
+This is silly now. tough, this.  d HEY!
 This is silly now.
 Kinda tough, this.  d HEY!
 This is silly now.